mhmn501/imlo/README.md

 ### Running the Code
-To run the project using terminal (the training part is commented out by default):
+To run the project using terminal:

 1. **Directory and Environment**
    - Ensure the `Image-Classifier-Neural-Network.py` and `latest_model.pth` file is present in your project directory.